vibz2/Talk-to-me/README.md

 ## Overview

-**Talk To Me** is a mental health web app designed to provide gentle, AI-powered therapeutic support.
+**Talk To Me** is a mental health web app designed to provide a unique, gentle, AI-powered therapeutic support.
 In contrast to normal AI therapists, Talk To Me provides a wide array of therapy techniques:
 Cognitive Behavioral Therapy, Somatic Therapy, Psychodynamic Therapy; so that everyone can have the support which best suits them!
 Users can chat with one of three virtual therapists, each representing